hack4impact-calpoly/five-cities-food-pantry/docs/contributing.md

 6. Once approved, your code is ready to be merged in 🎉

 ## Known Issues and Limitations
+- When reviewing PR's, sometimes code features work on a developer's end and not another's so make sure the URL string for the `.env` matches and is correct
+- Add a New Client
+  - Write later
+- Profile Page
+  - Authentication is tricky since we are only using MongoDB credentials in the database
+  - Write more later

 ## Future Improvements
+- Generate Report Page
+  - The nonprofit needs to generate a report for themselves and the county for the number of clients who showed up at the food pantry
+  - See the Figma for the design and the current implementation
+- Edit and Delete an Existing Client
+  - The pencil icon will show a modal popup that allows the employee/user to edit the client's information or even delete them
+  - See the Figma for the design

 ## Contact Information